Che11e404/ls563-we-chinese-in-america/README.md

 **A. Dataset Description**

 This dataset focuses on Chinese and Chinese Americans who appeared on the cover of We Chinese in America, a Chinese magazine published in San Diego that features news about the Chinese American community in Southern California (see https://wechineseus.com/index.php/english-section).
 The dataset is curated primarily from the descriptive metadata in the UC San Diego’s We Chinese in America Magazine Collection, which consists of digitized print issues published between 2001 and 2012 (see https://calisphere.org/collections/27980/).
 The dataset is supplemented with data from publicly available online sources.
 The dataset contains 9 columns of property-value pairs and 56 entity rows.
-Individuals are modeled as the primary entities and are linked to the magazine issues in which they appeared.
+Individuals are modeled as primary person entities and are linked to the magazine issues in which they appeared.
 Each entity includes alternative name forms and external authority references, such as Wikidata identifiers and Library of Congress authorities.
 It is common for Chinese Americans to have a Chinese name, different romanized names, and a Western name used to navigate American society.
 The goal of this project is to connect name variants across languages to support improved searching and discovery of individuals featured on the magazine covers who have made significant contributions to their communities.

 **B. Ontology and Controlled Vocabularies Used**